Can Christians Clap in Church?

 Finally, it should be remembered that the emphasis of worship should be on the spirit rather than the physical forms of it.
 For “God is spirit, and his worshipers must worship in spirit and in truth” (John 4:24).
-As an infinite spirit being, God is infinite, and consequently is not so much concerned with visible forms of worship as He is with the spirit in which men worship Him (v.
-22).
+As a spirit Being, God is infinite, and consequently is not so much concerned with visible forms of worship as He is with the spirit in which men worship Him (verse 22).

 In His service,